iroco-co/mailstorm/README.md

 OPTIONS:
         --mail-dir <mail-dir>            directory where the mails are going to be read.
-Default to './mails' --pace-seconds <pace-seconds>    average pace of injection in second for pace setter.
-Default to 1s --users-csv <users-csv>          CSV file where users login/password can be loaded.
-Defaults to users.csv --worker-nb <worker-nb>          number of workers.
-Default to nb users
+Default to './mails' --pace-seconds <pace-seconds>    average pace of injection in second for pace maker (float).
+Default to 1s --prepare <prepare>              utility prepare command (boolean).
+It will use the CSV file to replace all the email addresses in the files located in mail directory and rewrite them with .mt extension
+        --users-csv <users-csv>          CSV file where users login/password can be loaded.
+Defaults to users.csv --workers <workers>              number of workers

 ARGS:
     <smtp-host>    host of the SMTP server